Haitian PM tenders resignation after Jamaica talks | Law-Order

 Haitian PM tenders resignation after Jamaica talks

-Haitian Prime Minister Ariel Henry has resigned as head of the Caribbean nation, the leader of a regional body said on Monday, an unelected role the 74-year-old neurosurgeon has held since the 2021 assassination of the country's last president.

-"We acknowledge his resignation upon the establishment of transitional presidential council and naming an interim prime minister," said Caribbean Community (CARICOM) chair and Guyanese President Irfaan Ali, thanking Henry for his service to Haiti.
-Henry traveled to Kenya late last month to secure its leadership of a United Nations-backed international security mission to help police fight armed gangs, but a drastic escalation of violence in the capital, Port-au-Prince, during his absence left him stranded in the U.S. territory of Puerto Rico.
+"I'm asking all Haitians to remain calm and do everything they can for peace and stability to come back as fast as possible," he added.
+Videos distributed on Haitian social media appeared to celebrations in the street, with people dancing to music in a party atmosphere and fireworks launched into the night sky.

+A senior U.S. official said Henry was free to remain in Puerto Rico or travel elsewhere, though security in Haiti would need to improve for him to feel comfortable returning home.
+The official said the resignation had been decided on Friday.
+PRESIDENTIAL COUNCIL

-Ali said the presidential council would have two observers and seven voting members, including representatives from several coalitions, the private sector, civil society and one religious leader.
-The council has been mandated to "swiftly" appoint an interim prime minister, he added, and anyone who intends to run in Haiti's next elections will not be able participate.
+Henry is set to be replaced by a presidential council that will have two observers and seven voting members, including representatives from a number of coalitions, the private sector, civil society and one religious leader.
+The council has been mandated to quickly appoint an interim prime minister; anyone who intends to run in Haiti's next elections will not be able participate.

-Henry's resignation comes as regional leaders met earlier on Monday in nearby Jamaica to discuss the framework for a political transition, which the U.S. has urged last week to be "expedited" as armed gangs sought to topple his government.
-Regional leaders, speaking with representatives from various sectors of Haitian society, have looked into establishing the transition council intended to pave the way to the first elections since 2016.
+Haiti has lacked elected representatives since early 2023 and its next elections will be the first since 2016.
 Henry, who many Haitians consider corrupt, had repeatedly postponed elections, saying security must first be restored.
-Haitian senators' last terms expired at the start of 2023.
-"We all know that urgent action is needed on both the political and security tracks," U.S. Secretary of State Antony Blinken said earlier Monday, calling for the creation of a "broad-based, inclusive, independent presidential college."
+Regional leaders met on Monday in nearby Jamaica to discuss the framework for a political transition, which the U.S. had urged last week to be "expedited" as armed gangs sought to topple his government.

-MORE MISSION FUNDS Henry's resignation comes alongside regional talks over participation in an international force, which he had requested to help police fight the gangs.
-Their brutal turf wars have fueled a humanitarian crisis, cut off food supplies and forced hundreds of thousands from their homes.
+MORE MISSION FUNDS Henry's resignation comes alongside regional talks over participation in an international force, which he had requested to help police fight the gangs, whose brutal turf wars have fueled a humanitarian crisis, cut off food supplies and forced hundreds of thousands from their homes.

-U.S. Secretary of State Antony Blinken said Monday the United States would contribute an additional $100 million to this force and $33 million in humanitarian aid, bringing the United States' total pledge to the force to $300 million.
-It remained unclear how long it would take the funding to be approved by lawmakers and transferred.
+U.S. Secretary of State Antony Blinken said earlier Monday the United States would contribute an additional $100 million to this force and $33 million in humanitarian aid, bringing the U.S.' total pledge to the force to $300 million.
+It was however unclear how long it will take the funding to be approved by lawmakers and transferred.
 A U.N. spokesperson said that as of Monday, less than $11 million had been deposited into the U.N.'s dedicated trust fund - with no new contributions since Haiti declared its state of emergency on March 3.

-The United Nations estimates more than 362,000 people have been internally displaced, half of whom are children, and thousands have been killed in the conflict, with widespread reports of rape, torture and ransom kidnappings since 2021.
+The United Nations estimates over 362,000 people have been internally displaced, half of whom are children, and thousands have been killed in the overall conflict, with widespread reports of rape, torture and ransom kidnappings since 2021.
 'A BLOODY REVOLUTION'

 Washington said it was looking to expedite the deployment of the planned security mission.
 Henry first requested an international security force in 2022, but countries have been slow to offer support, with some raising doubts over the legitimacy of Henry's unelected government amid widespread protests.